dcac/dcac.github.io/_posts/reviews/2014-03-17-mr-peabody-sherman.md

 position: Plot Device
 addressee: Wayback Machine
 layout: review
+categories: reviews
 title: "Mr. Peabody & Sherman"
 comments: true
-categories: [animated, comedy, Family, Letters]
+tags: [animated, comedy, Family, Letters]
 ---

 <p><span style="color:black;">Hate to start this letter by putting you to work, but you&rsquo;re a time machine, you should have seen this coming.</span></p>